 Fresh Fruit and Vegetable Program

-The United States Department of Agriculture Fresh Fruit and Vegetable Program (FFVP) provides students with a fresh fruit or vegetable snack at school during the school day to increase their consumption of healthy foods, exposure to a variety of fruits and vegetables and promote a healthier school environment.
-The 2008 Farm Bill expanded the program which was previously only available to 25 schools in Pennsylvania.
-The number of schools selected each year is based upon federal funding.
+It was first implemented in Pennsylvania in 2004 and expanded to all 50 states in 2008.
+The number of schools selected each year is based on federal funding.
 Participation is limited to elementary schools that participate in the National School Lunch Program with free and reduced eligibility rates at or above 50%.
+Of those that meet these criteria and apply, those with the highest free and reduced eligibility rates receive funding.
 The FFVP is administered at the state level by The Pennsylvania Department of Education (PDE), the same agency that administers the National School Lunch Program (NSLP).

-Access a list of schools awarded fresh fruit and vegetable program grants for the 2020-21 school year.
+Access a list of schools awarded fresh fruit and vegetable program grants for the 2021-22 school year.